-Tomorrow, millions of people will come together with their family and friends to spend time with loved ones they oftentimes don’t see often enough, and give thanks for the important things in life.
+Soon, millions of people will come together with their family and friends to spend time with loved ones they oftentimes don’t see enough, and give thanks for the important things in life.

-Sometimes it can be difficult to be thankful for your health, especially when there are roadblocks like hypothyroidism and its many related diseases that are getting in the way of you feeling like your former healthy self.
+Sometimes it can be difficult to be thankful for your health, especially when there are roadblocks like hypothyroidism and its many symptoms and its related diseases that are getting in the way of you feeling like your former healthy self.

 But it’s also important not to focus so much on where your health is at this particular moment in time and instead focus on where you want to take your health moving forward and what you need to do in order to get there.

 You don’t put up a house without following a good building plan.

 You have to follow specific building steps in the right order to ensure that you end up with a solid house that you can depend upon for the rest of your life.

 For example, you first have to lay the foundation before you can even start building or else the walls and roof won’t be stable and will easily fall down, leaving you with nothing, and having to start over from scratch.